 - Brainstorming – Open-ended questions and word clouds allow your students to freely offer their ideas and discuss others’.

-- Quizzes – A super fun, points-based method to test understanding in a team or solo.
+- Quizzes – A super fun, points-based method to test understanding in a team or solo is a live quiz.
 In some software, each students’ quiz responses can be tied into an analytics report.

 5. Using Online Documents is Vastly Superior

 Like we said, education isn’t the only thing to have gone online in 2020.
 Collaborative online software, like Miro, Trello and Figma really stepped up their game at the turn of the decade.

 For teachers, one of the biggest benefits to e-learning in the last few years has been Google Drive.
 For absolutely free, it allows them to make and share documents and folders, keep track of homework and collaborate with other teachers on materials for students.

 For students, having access to shared folders means that everything is already perfectly organised for them.
 They can leave comments on anything they don’t understand and have those questions answered by the teacher or fellow students.